 Law enforcement is provided by the Yuba City Police Department.
 Fire protection is provided by the Yuba City Fire Department.
 Nearby parks and other urban services including streets, water, sewer, and stormwater drainage will also be provided by Yuba City.
-The nearby Tierra Buena School and River Valley High School are part of the Yuba City Unified School District.
+The nearby Yuba City High School is part of the Yuba City Unified School District.